 - 42. States may also constitutionally impose pre-election registration cutoffs where "necessary to permit preparation of accurate voter lists."
 Marston, 410 U.S. at 681.
 If a state's durational residency requirement coincides with its constitutional registration deadline, a voter would not be independently injured by the residency requirement because they would also be unable to register before the state's predetermined deadline.
 See id. at 680 (declining to strike down retrospective durational residency requirement where it was tied to "closing of the State's [voter] registration process"). - 43.
 But unlike in Marston, North Carolina voters are injured by the Durational Residency Requirement.
-Voters can register until the Saturday before election day, but only if they have not moved to the state or to a new county or precinct within 30 days of the election.
-Under the Durational Residency Requirement, many otherwise eligible voters are unable to avail themselves of these same-day registration processes solely because they have moved too recently. - 44.
+While there is a statutory mechanism through which a voter can register to vote up to the Saturday before election day, that mechanism affords no relief to new residents of North Carolina: Applicants who move into the state within 30 days of the election are unable to avail themselves of these same-day registration processes solely because they have moved to the state too recently. - 44.
 There is no legitimate state interest furthered by the Durational Residency Requirement, let alone a compelling and substantial one, so the law cannot withstand constitutional scrutiny.
 Dunn, 405 U.S. at 341, 358-60.